PulseMedica/FemtoLauncher/README.md

 - [x] Close software takes too long — should probably show a "loading" state or bring output container to view, OR clear it.
 - [ ] Log messages in `output-container` are outputting the same message twice. *This is because of react dev mode.
 Not a real bug if ran in produyction*.
 - [ ] Need to configre production mode.
-- [ ] When app is bundled into executable - need to include the fastlist.exe for psList() to work correctly.
+- [x] When app is bundled into executable - need to include the fastlist.exe for psList() to work correctly. *Fixed this by turning it into a local helper instead of a node module, and then bundling the .exe into an "extras" directory.*